dkubeio/dkubex-examples/rag/ingestion/dataloaders/README.md

     *Example:*

-    For wikipedia loader (https://llamahub.ai/l/wikipedia?from=loaders), take the title from `/wikipedia` as source param.
+    For wikipedia loader (https://llamahub.ai/l/wikipedia?from=loaders), take the title from `/wikipedia` as source parameter.

 - **Loader arguments (`loader_args`)**